frigidev/leste-telecom-desafio/doc/README.md

 - **model**: Defines the data structure (Contact interface) used in the application.
 - **components**: Contains reusable React components that make up the user interface, such as forms, filters, statistical summaries, modal and list.
     - **page**: Contains contact's page component, where all reusable components are rendered.
 - **lib**: Utility function of ContactsAPI, that handles communication with the external API granted for the challenge.
+Data is persisted in localstorage.
 - **app**: Holds configuration files and application-specific components, including layout, app and globals.
 - **context**: Manages global application state using the ContactContext, simplifying the access and the data manipulation in different parts of the app.